 How to Tell if You’re Losing Fat

 Unfortunately, most scales don’t differentiate weight loss from fat loss and most people don’t have the machinery required to test body fat levels at home.
-Fortunately, you can use the scale in conjunction with other metrics to help identify trends to determine whether or not you are losing body fat.
+Fortunately, you can use the scale in conjunction with other metrics to help identify trends to determine whether you are losing body fat.

-Body measurements are a great way to monitor and track changes in body composition, fat loss, and muscle gain.
-Taking the time to measure the circumference of your hips, chest/bust, waist, arms, and thighs can help you monitor changes in body size, which is a great way of analyzing fat loss.
+- Tape Measure – Body measurements are a great way to monitor and track changes in body composition, fat loss, and muscle gain.
+Taking the time to measure the circumference of your hips, chest/bust, waist, arms, and thighs with a tape measure can help you monitor changes in body size, which is a great way of analyzing fat loss.

 Ways to Assess Progress Beyond the Scale